powersync-ja/powersync-supabase-flutter-trello-demo/README.md

 ## Feedback

-- Feel free to send feedback .
+- Feel free to send feedback.
 Feature requests are always welcome.
-If there's anything you'd like to chat about, please don't hesitate to [reach out to us](https://docs.powersync.co/resources/contact-us).
+If there's anything you'd like to chat about, please [join our Discord](https://discord.gg/powersync).

 ## Acknowledgements